South Carolina Court Records

 Blythewood, South Carolina 29016–0019

-Can Traffic Violation and Infractions be Expunged or Sealed In South Carolina?
+Can Traffic Violations and Infractions be Expunged or Sealed In South Carolina?

 In South Carolina, the general principle is that traffic offenses cannot be expunged as well as DUI and DUAC violations, although there are certain exceptions.
 These are: